-There are many companies who are using many security devices.
-In most of the browser and information heavy websites, you can see padlock in the URL bar in the browser or gold lock at the bottom of the page to indicated a secure site.
+Many companies are using many security devices.
+In most of the browser and information heavy websites, you can see the padlock in the URL bar in the browser or gold lock at the bottom of the page to indicate a secure site.
 When giving your personal information or bank details make sure the connection is secure.
-The secure URLs begin with https:// instead of http:// this means the transmission is encrypted to and from the web server.
+The secure URLs begin with https:// instead of

 HTTP (Hypertext transfer protocol) is a system for transmitting and receiving information across the Internet.
 HTTP is an “application layer protocol,” whereas HTTPS is Secure Hypertext Transfer Protocol.
-For all intents and purposes, HTTPS is HTTP, it’s just the secure version.
+HTTPS is HTTP, it’s just the secure version.
 The connection adds another level of encrypted security when logging in. which makes difficult for date thrives to gather your information when logging in.

-While surfing internet, you are a potential target of an array of cyber threats, such as hackers, Trojans, keyloggers. if you don’t have any best security program such as anti-virus program, anti –spyware program, you significantly increase your risk every time you connect to the internet, plug in an external devices or while reading your mail
+While surfing the internet, you are a potential target of an array of cyber threats, such as hackers, Trojans, keyloggers. if you don’t have any best security program such as anti-virus program,

-Trojans, spyware, malware and viruses can not only make you vulnerable to identity theft, privacy and malicious attack, but also they slow your processor and bog your computer.
-Make sure while using internet, that you have firewall both installed and turned on.
+Trojans, spyware, malware, and viruses can not only make you vulnerable to identity theft, privacy, and malicious attack but also they slow your processor and bog your computer.
+Make sure while using the internet, that you have firewall both installed and turned on.

-A firewall works as a shield or as a barrier. while using internet it works as shield or as barrier between computer and cyber space.
-The firewall filters packets. packets are the small units, that you constantly send and receive information while using internet.
-By analyzing or filtering packets with a series of rules if they meet certain criteria, they block or allow that date.
+A firewall works as a shield or as a barrier. while using the internet it works as a shield or as a barrier between the computer and cyberspace.
+The firewall filters packets. packets are the small units, that you continuously send and receive information while using the internet.
+By analyzing or filtering packets with a series of rules if they meet specific criteria, they block or allow that date.
 This way hacker could not get inside and seal your financial data and other valuable information.
-Firewall monitor traffic both incoming and outgoing date in both directions.
-Not only keeping information safe it also makes your PC invisible when you are online.
+Firewall monitor traffic both incoming and outgoing

 Here are some steps to avoid viruses and malware.